pineapple-bois/polynomial-methods/README.md

 ### Personal Motivations

-"Personally, I found the representation of polynomials as lists of coefficients, such as in NumPy's `numpy.polynomial.polynomial.Polynomial` and SciPy's `scipy.interpolate.BarycentricInterpolator`, to be non-intuitive, especially for sparse polynomials with many zero coefficients."
+Personally, I found the representation of polynomials as lists of coefficients, such as in NumPy's `numpy.polynomial.polynomial.Polynomial` and SciPy's `scipy.interpolate.BarycentricInterpolator`, to be non-intuitive, especially for sparse polynomials with many zero coefficients.

 SymPy's `sympy.polys.polytools.Poly` class offers symbolic representation, which can be very powerful but may also be overkill for simpler use-cases.
 Moreover, when creating a polynomial from a list of coefficients in SymPy, the list represents the polynomial's coefficients in descending order, which can be confusing when compared to other libraries.

 Therefore, I opted to use a dictionary data structure for my Polynomial class, where each key-value pair directly maps a polynomial's degree to its coefficient, offering a clear, intuitive, and flexible approach to polynomial representation.

-In addition, this project was an opportunity for me to delve deeper into object-oriented programming, with the added challenge of parsing a string representation of a polynomial into a dictionary".
+In addition, this project was an opportunity for me to delve deeper into object-oriented programming, with the added challenge of parsing a string representation of a polynomial into a dictionary.

 ----

-"As a newcomer to programming, I found it challenging to understand the underlying functionality of many classes and functions within the `SciPy` stack.
+As a newcomer to programming, I found it challenging to understand the underlying functionality of many classes and functions within the `SciPy` stack.
 My goal was to create a module that, while still a 'black box' in terms of usage (for example, when you call the plot method, a graph appears as if by magic!), has clear and detailed documentation to allow any curious users to understand the 'magic' behind the operations.

 Having some experience with the Maxima Computer Algebra System, I wanted to bridge the gap between symbolic computation and Python.
 Therefore, I've integrated SymPy which allows users to perform complex symbolic computations while maintaining the ease and simplicity of Python.

 I hope you find this module useful and intuitive.
-I welcome any feedback or suggestions for improvement - feel free to open an issue or pull request!"
+I welcome any feedback or suggestions for improvement - feel free to open an issue or pull request!

 ----